mahinulabid1/movie-world/readme.md

 * MongoDB
 * Mongoose

 <br>
 <br>

-## Application Start:
+## Start Development Server:
-A brief guide of how to start Project
+A brief guide of how to start Project Development server through terminal using `command`

 ### React
-> Assuming you're on the main directory of the project.
+> Assuming you're on the `main directory` of the project.
 Run this code in terminal
 ```terminal
 cd movieworld
 npm run dev
 ```
-This will start compiling the react component and host on localhost.
+This will start compiling the react component and host the application on localhost.

 <br>